icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/protocol-frames.md

 ## Frame layout

-The Slic protocol sends data over a duplex connection in protocol frames.
+The Slic transport protocol sends data over a duplex connection in protocol frames.
 The reading and writing of these frames are serialized on the duplex connection.

 All the frames have the same layout: a header followed by a body.